 Making quality research available to reporters, journalists, writers and other scholars and reporters in a form that is easily searchable, and the ability to run regressions on the data to back arguments that explain the patterns of violence remains imperative.

-We are currently looking for collaborators and volunteers.
+We are currently looking for collaborators, volunteers and research interns.
 If you are a developer, or data journalist looking to collaborate please write to us.